 We ask you not to publish your solutions on a public repository.
-The instructors interested to get the source-code of the solutions can contact us.
+The instructors interested to get the source code of our solutions can contact us.

-- Implement the constraint Or.java for modeling the logical clause constraint: (x or x or x … x[n-1]).
+- Implement the constraint Or.java for modeling the logical clause constraint: (x or x or x or … or x[n-1]).

 - Why two ?
-Because as long as there is one unbound one, the constraint is still satisfiable and nothing need to be propagated and whenever it is detected that only one is unbound and all the other ones are set to false, the last one must be set to true (this is called unit propagation in sat-solvers).
+Because as long as there is one unbound one, the constraint is still satisfiable and nothing needs to be propagated, and whenever it is detected that only one is unbound and all the other ones are set to false, the last one must be set to true (this is called unit propagation in SAT solvers).

-- The two unbound variables should be at indexes wL (watched left) and wR (watched right).
-As depicted below wL (wR) is the left (right) most unbound variable.
+- The two unbound variables should be at indices wL (watched left) and wR (watched right).
+As depicted below, wL (wR) is the leftmost (rightmost) unbound variable.

-- Those indices are store in ReversibleInt such that they can only increase during search (incrementality).
+- Those indices are stored in StateInt such that they can only increase during search (incrementality).

-- When propagate is called, it means that one of the two watched variable is bound (x[wL] or x[wR]) and consequently the two pointers must be updated.
+- When propagate is called, it means that one of the two watched variables is bound (x[wL] or x[wR]) and consequently the two pointers must be updated.

-- Implement the constraint IsOr.java for modeling the logical clause constraint: b iff (x or x or x … x[n-1]).
+- Implement the constraint IsOr.java for modeling the reified logical clause constraint: b iff (x or x or x or … or x[n-1]).

 - In case b is true, you can post your previous Or constraint

 (create it once and forall and post it when needed to avoid creating objects during search that would trigger garbage collection).